joleel3389/sep10-freedom-project/blog/entry01.md

 ---

 For my project, the topic I ultimately chose was badminton since it's a sport that I can play pretty decently and enjoy.
 I'm not that good at other sports or athletic activities, but badminton is very enjoyable for me.
 Before settling on badminton, I was debating between music and food as well.
 However, I thought badminton would be a more exciting topic to do a project about, and learn more about the sport I like.
+Websites like [How Technology Is Transforming The Food Industry](https://www.forbes.com/sites/nicolemartin1/2019/04/29/how-technology-is-transforming-the-food-industry/) by Forbes and [The Impact of Technology on Music: A Deep Dive](https://www.yellowbrick.co/blog/entertainment/the-impact-of-technology-on-music-a-deep-dive) by Yellowbrick did pique my interest a little, while [What is NAMD techonlogy?](https://www.badmintonwarehouse.com/blogs/news/what-is-namd-technology#:~:text=NAMD%20technology%20is%20a%20proprietary,construction%20of%20badminton%20racket%20frames) by Badminton warehouse pulled me in deeper into the topic of badminton.

 [Next](entry02.md)